ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 People yell at you a lot too.
 I’ve never had so many people tell me to scram.
 I don’t even know if anybody had told me to scram before this gig.
 It’s a bit dehumanizing, really.
 Makes you feel like a dog.

 Dogs too, that’s another challenge.
-People are always sicking dogs on me.
+People are always siccing dogs on me.

 The biggest challenge though is that I’m not very good at the job.
 I had the lowest sales recorded in company history.
 Negative one sales, that’s my claim to fame.
 I was trying to sell some knives to this guy when he showed me some better knives that he had.
 They were pretty cool, so I bought them with my company card.